2021-2022 Attendance Policy

 Attendance is vital to your child's academic success, his/her social skills and in achieving there promotional standards.

-Each child from ages 5 to 17 years of age are mandated in New York City to attend school on a full-time basis.
+Children are mandated in New York City to attend school on a full-time basis.
 Attendance is recorded each day and monitored on a daily basis.
 Children are expected to be on time each day.

 The Regulation of the Chancellor known as A-210 clearly states that a student with less than 90% attendance is considered chronically absent.
 The parent of a minor student who has been absent 20 times or more in a four month period may be referred to ACS for educational neglect.
-Our school staff want to work with you to make sure your child comes to school each and every day.
+Our school staff wants to work with you to make sure your child comes to school each and every day.
 Please let us know if any issue exists for you which prevents your child from attending school.
 We want your child in school!
 Perfect attendance is the goal and is rewarded each month.

-- Contact main office (718) 273-8622
+• Main office (718) 273-8622

-- Contact Pupil Accounting Secretary Mrs. Tragares at (718) 273-8622 x82032 or Ltragares@schools.nyc.gov
+• Tragares, Pupil Accounting Secretary at (718) 273-8622 x83126 or Ltragares@schools.nyc.gov

 Absences: